air-yan/air-yan.github.io/_posts/2018-12-7-Self-Intro.md

 This blog is used to share useful learning notes and real accounting analysis/automation projects.

-If believe that one can turn one's passion into reality, you are not alone.
+If you believe that one can turn one's passion into reality, you are not alone.